terramate-io/terramate/docs/cli/orchestration/scripts.md

 - `terramate run terraform init`
 - `terramate run terraform validate`
 - `terramate run tfsec .`
-- `terraform run terraform apply -auto-approve`
+- `terramate run terraform apply -auto-approve`

 Terramate CLI would first invoke `terraform init` in all stacks, then continue with `terraform validate`, and so on.